genedan/TmVal/docs/intro.rst

       times=[0, 1, 2]
   )

-  # internal rate of return
+  # internal rate of return - two roots
   print(pmts.irr())

 We can also use the :class:`.Payments` class to find the time-weighted yield: